 With routine grooming, the coat of this courageous pet will fall just right to give him the puff ball look that’s a trademark of the breed.

-A natural product for Pomeranian Coat Care can come in extremely handy:
+A natural product for Pomeranian Coat Care can come in extremely handy.
+Top quality products can make a huge difference when mastering how to groom a Pomeranian.

 How to Brush a Pomeranian

-Be sure to brush your pet’s topcoat and undercoat daily using a natural bristle brush or a steel comb.
-This will not only keep the coat clean, but it will also help prevent the matting in the dense coat and stimulate the production of healthy body oils.
+Brushing your pet’s topcoat and undercoat daily is an essential part of regular Pomeranian grooming.
+For this we suggest using a natural bristle brush or a steel comb.
+This will not only keep the coat clean, but it will also help prevent the matting (affiliate link) in the dense coat and stimulate the production of healthy body oils.

 - Brush the dog’s chest, back, leg, head, and neck hair upward.